minutils/memsnoop/README.md

 # memsnoop

-A LD_PRELOADable library for snooping on malloc and friends.
+LD_PRELOADable library for snooping on malloc and friends.

 ```
 cmake .